Vaishnavi-Kalwa/Sales-Performance-and-Distribution-Overview/README.md

 # Sales-Performance-and-Distribution-Overview
-# Introduction
+# Project Impact

-This project demonstrates an end-to-end data analytics workflow using SQL for data modeling and transformation and Power BI for visualization and insights.
-The objective was to prepare a clean, relational database, integrate it into Power BI, and build an interactive dashboard to analyze sales revenue and quantity performance across countries, channels, quarters, and warehouses.
+Built an end-to-end sales analytics solution by designing a clean relational SQL database and delivering an interactive Power BI dashboard to analyze revenue and quantity performance across countries, channels, time periods, and warehouses.
+The project enables stakeholders to monitor performance, identify growth opportunities, and optimize market and inventory strategies.

-# Objective
+# Business Objective

-The goal of this project is to enable stakeholders to:
+This project was designed to help business stakeholders:

 Monitor country-wise and channel-wise sales revenue